-ICE: Crushed ice, ice cubes, or snow should be molded or applied to an injury site immediately.
+ICE: Ice cubes, frozen vegetable bags, or commercial ice/gel packs are examples of cold sources that can be molded or applied to an injury site immediately.
 Icing will help to reduce pain, swelling, and inflammation in the injured tissues.
-Ice application should not exceed 10 to 30 minutes at a time.
+Ice application should not exceed 10 to 20 minutes at a time.
 Allow for skin temperature to return to normal before ice is reapplied.
-This cycle can be repeated as often as necessary within the first 48 to 72 hours.
-Ice should not be applied directly to the skin.
-Instead, a damp towel should be used to serve as a barrier between the ice and skin and act as a conductor of cold.
-Do not apply ice to blisters, open cuts or sores.
-Individuals hypersensitive to cold and those who have a circulation problem should avoid ice.
+This cycle can be repeated as often as necessary within the first 24 to 72 hours.
+Ice should never be applied directly over the skin for a prolonged period of time as this can damage the skin.
+A wet towel can safely be used as a barrier between the ice and skin and acts as an excellent conductor of cold.
+Do not apply ice to blisters, open cuts, or sores.
+Individuals hypersensitive to cold and those who have circulation problems should avoid ice.

 COMPRESSION: Compress the injured area with an elastic tensor bandage.
 This will help decrease swelling.
 Do not wrap the bandage too tightly as to cut off circulation.
 You should not feel an increase in pain with compression.